When an element of canon is removed from canon of a work by those who write the work.

 Not only do the comics state that the finale cannot be canon, the show itself makes the events of the final episode dubious at best, since it finished with Xena's soul trapped on Earth as an intangible, invisible ghost.
 Meanwhile, several episodes throughout the show's run state that Xena and Gabrielle return, reincarnate and generally stick around one way or another forever.

-In Charmed, in the episode "All Hell Breaks Loose", the supernatural is exposed to the general public when the Charmed Ones fight a demon before a news crew, causing a chain of events that ends up in Prue's death.
+In the episode "All Hell Breaks Loose", the supernatural is exposed to the general public when the Charmed Ones fight a demon before a news crew, causing a chain of events that ends up in Prue's death.
 However, the episode "Forget Me...
 Not", introduces the Cleaners, magical beings tasked with "cleaning" such exposures.
+However, thanks to time travel, that exposure no longer happened.
+Maybe that's what the Cleaners intended all along, and the Charmed Ones just didn't see them.

 NBC has repeatedly ignored the existence of the aborted 1980-81 season of Saturday Night Live.
 In the season-by-season Best Of series, this was the only one skipped, with "The Best of 1980" containing material from the last episodes featuring the original cast.
 The 15th and 25th Anniversary specials ignored it, save for clips of its musical guests; and in fact, the 25th Anniversary special's opening titles contained a cast photo from every season EXCEPT that one.
 (Each photo on the film strip is even labeled with the year - 1979 and 1981 have nothing between them.)
 Additionally, the late-night 'Classic SNL' reruns that ran for several years only aired a single episode from this season, and due to NBC's coverage of the Pope's death, many areas never saw it.